antonyTheRiskTaker/Simple-General-Ledger/README.md

 # Simple-General-Ledger
-A visual representation that summarises rents collected for a given year
+A visual representation that summarises rents collected for a given year.